SimJunYou/CS2113T-TP-UG/UG.md

 Repository Assistant with a Versatile Interface (ra.VI) is a desktop app for managing tasks, deadlines, and timetable, optimised for use via a Command Line Interface (CLI).
 If you can type fast, ra.VI can manage your tasks and timetable faster than traditional GUI apps.

 This user guide aims to provide you with a clear documentation of ra.VI's features.
-In addition, the quick start guide provides an start-to-end setup process to begin tracking your tasks, modules, and lessons with ra.VI.
+In addition, the quick start guide provides an start-to-end setup process to begin tracking your tasks, modules, and lessons with ra.VI!

 ---